 We are subject to financial market risks, including changes in interest rates.
 We expect that ultimately approximately 20% of the loans in our portfolio will be made at fixed rates and approximately 80% will be made at variable rates.
-Currently our portfolio has approximately 69% of the total loan portfolio cost basis at variable rates with a floor, approximately 3% of the total loan portfolio cost basis at a variable rate with a floor and ceiling, and the remaining 28% of the total loan portfolio cost basis at variable rates with a floor and ceiling.
+Currently our portfolio has approximately 69% of the total loan portfolio cost basis at variable rates with a floor, approximately 3% of the total loan portfolio cost basis at variable rates with a floor and ceiling, and the remaining 28% of the total loan portfolio cost basis at variable rates without a floor or ceiling.